To add content, ask questions.

 - Arts Activities

-A comprehensive overview of French vocabulary for arts activities, including terms for painting, drawing, crafting, and more.
+Common French vocabulary and expressions for arts activities, including painting, drawing, sculpting, and visiting galleries.

 - Music, Art Talk